apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 ## Query Execution

-Once the plan has been transformed, it is serialized into Comet protocol buffer format by the `QueryPlanSerde` class and this serialized plan is passed into the native code by `CometExecIterator`.
+Once the plan has been transformed, any consecutive Comet operators are combined into a `CometNativeExec` which contains a serialized version of the plan (the serialization code can be found in  `QueryPlanSerde`).
+When this operator is executed, the serialized plan is passed to the native code when calling `Native.createPlan`.

-In the native code there is a `PhysicalPlanner` struct (in `planner.rs`) which converts the serialized plan into an Apache DataFusion physical plan.
+In the native code there is a `PhysicalPlanner` struct (in `planner.rs`) which converts the serialized plan into an Apache DataFusion `ExecutionPlan`.
 In some cases, Comet provides specialized physical operators and expressions to override the DataFusion versions to ensure compatibility with Apache Spark.

 `CometExecIterator` will invoke `Native.executePlan` to fetch the next batch from the native plan.
 This is repeated